fru-io/docs-live/docs/jenkins.md

+---
+title: Jenkins
+description: How to configure and integrate DDEV-Live with Jenkins using your API token
+---
 # Tutorial: How to integrate Jenkins with DDEV-Live

 This tutorial will illustrate how to perform a one-time setup to configure [Jenkins](https://jenkins.io/) in order to run regular automatic deployments into DDEV-Live.
 With this setup, you can connect an existing CI/CD process into DDEV-Live.